Above/featured: NM I-25 southbound, between Rosario and Budaghers – 5 Oct 2018.

-Between 4 and 20 October 2018 inclusive, we embarked on a visit and modest driving trip through parts of New Mexico and Arizona.
+In October 2018, we embarked on a visit and modest driving trip through parts of New Mexico and Arizona.
 We began in Santa Fe and Albuquerque, drove west towards Flagstaff and the Grand Canyon, south to Tucson, and finally, northeast on the return to Santa Fe.
-With our first-time attendance at the Balloon Fiesta and first-time visit to the Grand Canyon accomplished, we’ve begun paving plans for a return in the near-future with possible examination of the Utah-Arizona border region and of additional track remnants from old US route 66.
+With our first-time attendance at the Balloon Fiesta and first-time visit to the Grand Canyon accomplished, we’d like to examine further the Grand Staircase geographical formation beyond the Utah-Arizona border region and the historical remnants from old highway US route 66.

 - 3138 miles (5049 kilometres) driving distance recorded by odometer.